 And then it crashes in the shore and it’s gone.
 But the water… the water is still there.
 The wave was just a different way for the water to be, for a little while… the wave returns to the ocean, where it came from and where it’s supposed to be.”

-Chadwick Boseman was a mighty wave.
+Chadwick Boseman was a mighty wave, crashed upon the shore… Now he is gone.
 And his work is still here.
 He is still here… in a different way.
 But his body has gone to his rest now.
 Where he is supposed to be.
 Hallelujah.
 He is an ancestor now.
 Ase.

 I hope we do better.
 Work together.
 Change the world.
 So that we can believe in freedom.
 And rest.
 And in our rest, remember Chadwick Boseman, our brother in solidarity and in hope.
 Our inspiration and real-life superhero.
 Remember the legacy.
 And the man.
 Chadwick Forever!
 He is where is supposed to be.
 Resting.